Studio1HQ/Velt-Examples/spreadsheet/README.md

-# Dataflow - Collaborative Spreadsheet Application
+# Spreadsheet - Collaborative Spreadsheet Application

 A modern, collaborative spreadsheet application built with Next.js and Velt for real-time collaboration features.